 Parasites such as ringworm, walking dandruff and fleas can cause bald or thinning patches on the coat.

-Poor diet – A malnourished cat will have less reserves in general, which can have an impact on his coat.
+Poor diet – A malnourished cat will have fewer reserves in general, which can have an impact on his coat.

 Seborrhea – Excessive production of sebum which can result in inflammation of the hair follicles, causing hair loss.